What to visit in Annecy ?

 Annecy, known for its rich historical heritage, is also a vibrant hub for contemporary art galleries and temporary exhibitions.
 These spaces celebrate both local and international talents.
 The museum located in Annecy Castle is particularly renowned for its varied temporary exhibitions, covering contemporary art to regional history.

-Annecy Map
+Annecy map

 Which means of transport to use to visit Annecy?